 - e.
 Development Benefits - i.
 Development is subject to the provisions of Article 12: Development Benefits of this Ordinance.
 Where the provisions of this section conflict with those of Article 12, the provisions of Article 12 apply. - ii.
 Development of a general building must provide linkage payments as specified on Table 4.4.9.

 Commercial Gross Floor Area Affordable Housing Linkage Employment Linkage

-30,000 sf or less None None
+Over 15,000 sf None \$2.46/sf

 Over 30,000 sf \$10/sf \$2.46/sf

 4.4.10 Lab Building